On this page

 Māori student numbers increase

-The current rates are similar to the 2023 population estimate for Māori people aged 18 years and over, 14.8% (Statistics NZ 2023 estimate).
+The current rate is similar to the national population estimate for Māori people aged 18 years and over of 14.8% (Statistics NZ 2023 Census estimate).

-Massey had the highest number of Māori students of all New Zealand universities in 2023.
+In 2024, Massey had the second highest number of Māori students of all New Zealand universities.

-Māori representation among postgraduate students is lower, at 10.3%, compared to the population proportion of 14.8%.
-However, this figure has increased by 0.4 percentage points since 2022 and by 1.8 percentage points over the past 5 years.
+Māori representation among domestic postgraduate students is a little lower, at 13.1%, compared to the population proportion of 14.8%.
+However, this figure has generally increased in recent years and is 1.4 percentage points higher than in 2019.

-Massey has much support in place for Māori students, including through Te Rau Tauawhi, Massey's Māori Student Centre, Māori deans and Māori student advisers.
+Massey University offers a wide range of support for Māori students, including access to Te Rau Tauawhi – Massey’s Māori Student Centre, as well as dedicated Māori deans and Māori student advisers.

 Postgraduate and doctoral study support is available through Te Wheke a Toi, Massey's International Indigenous Centre for Critical Doctoral Studies.